Rebalancing your portfolio is the key to success

 So now I am going to share with you a strategy that is guaranteed to make you successful – rebalancing.
 It’s so simple, it’s so common sense but it’s one of those things where common senses may not be too common.

 Rebalancing is simply the process of realigning the weighting of a portfolio.
 Through rebalancing, you will always sell higher and buy lower.
 Although we know that buy low, sell high is supposed to be the best strategy to invest, it is also the hardest to implement because it requires overcoming significant psychological barriers to chase investments that have done the best.
 Just think about it, when you look at your investment statement and you see the investments that are doing poorly versus the ones that are doing well, what is your first inclination?
 Is it to get rid of your losers and buy more of your winners?
 Success comes in doing the opposite and that takes discipline.

 A tale of 4 brothers

-I’ve been tracking 4 hypothetical portfolios based on real asset class returns since 1990.
-That’s 20 years of data.
+I’ve been tracking 4 hypothetical portfolios based on real asset class returns for over 20 years.
+Here’s the tale of 4 brothers and their investment strategies

 Brother 1 (systematic investing): Sam the do it again man invests $10,000 per year and every year, he puts $2000 into cash, $2000 into Canadian Stocks, $2000 into global Stocks, $2000 into Bonds and $2000 into income trusts.

-Brother 2: Chase always buys last year’s winners.
+Brother 2 (chasing the winners): Chase always buys last year’s winners.
 He also invests $10,000 per year but instead of spreading the money out, he just puts the $10,000 into last years best performing asset class

-Brother 3: Ernie the opposite.
+Brother 3 (buying the loser): Ernie the opposite.
 For all of his life, Ernie did the opposite of chase and it was no different when it came to investing.
 When Ernie invested his $10,000 per year, he always bought last year’s loser (the worst-performing asset class).
 Ernie thought this was smart because he was practicing buy low